bezzlab/mzIdentMLVisualiser/README.md

  2. python script - mzIdentMLToJSON.py
  3. java library - mzIdentMLExtractor.jar

-Again, you need to change the output file path in mzIdentMLToJSON.py file similar to you did in galaxy plugin installation.
+Again, you need to set your root path to **root** variable in mzIdentMLToJSON.py file.

 **Note:** You need to restart server to reflect the changes.
 Users have to login to the server in order to use visualisation functionality.